 - Awards and honors

-These sections can provide further insight into your qualifications and interests, showcasing your well-roundedness and commitment to professional development this is necessary for How to write a CV.
+These sections can provide further insight into your qualifications and interests, showcasing your well-roundedness and commitment to professional development.
+This is necessary for How to write a CV.

 Tailoring Your CV for Specific Roles